discoluc/udacityhouseprices/index.md

 *Table 1: mean prices in Euro and mean prices per square meter*

-# Predicting houseprices by its features.
+# Can we predict the houseprices by its features?
+Probably the most interesting question is if the propery prices can be predicted by its features.
+So we are looking for a machine learning model which optimally can predict house prices.

 ## Summary
 In this article, we took a deeper look at the German real estate market regarding to collected data from Immoscout24 in 2020.